hahnap4/parabol-tests/README.md

 Critical test cases will be covered in the test files, while the remainder will be covered if needed.

+Also, if time permits, I will include visual comparisons to cover UI testing -- and add in API testing.

 We are using Playwright for our test automation: https://playwright.dev/docs/intro

 As stated in https://github.com/ParabolInc/parabol/blob/master/packages/integration-tests/README.md: We created a test automation that utilizes the POM (Page Object Model) design to test real-time behaviors of users.